Starting a Chapter or Looking to Use Best Practices – Here Are Some Things to Think About

 Wait?
 What?
 Do we need a foundation to sponsor our chapter?

 No. But some chapters do have a foundation that sponsors them and conducts all the administrative details on their behalf (such as the website, email reminders, collecting the funds, cutting the check to the nonprofit, etc.).
 Because the foundation is typically a strong presence in the community, the chapter selects the foundation once per year to receive funds.

 Do we need to have 100 members at our first meeting?

 No, you do not.
-Some chapters quickly surpass 100 people and other chapters struggle to get to 100 people.
+Some chapters quickly surpass 100 people and other chapters take a year or more to reach 100 people.
 Either way you are in good company and the community wins.

 Should we charge members to cover administrative costs or find sponsors?

 There are administrative costs to running a chapter.
 Typically, the costs are minimal and include such things as paper, printing, name-tags and ballots, but they can potentially include bigger things such as website hosting, domain name registration, as well as marketing and promotion costs.
 Some chapters’ Steering Team absorb these costs themselves, while other chapters share the cost across the club members by charging them a nominal fee each year or identify corporate sponsors to cover these costs for them.

 Who will you allow to deliver the presentation about a charity?

 Some chapters allow representatives from the charity to make the presentation while most others allow only their members to present.